Rainbow Dash

 Rainbow Dash is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She is a close friend of Twilight Sparkle, serving as a core member of the group of main characters collectively known as the Mane Six.
-She is voiced by Ashleigh Ball, who also voices Applejack in the series.
+She is voiced by Ashleigh Ball, who also voices Applejack.

-Rainbow Dash is depicted as an athletic, confident, and brash anthropomorphic pegasus with a talent for speed and obsession with adventure.
+Rainbow Dash is depicted as an athletic, cocky, and tomboyish anthropomorphic pegasus with a talent for speed and obsession with adventure.
 She works as Ponyville's weather manager and dreams of joining an elite aerial aerobatics team called the Wonderbolts.
 Rainbow Dash represents the Element of Loyalty in the Elements of Harmony.
 She lives in a cloud house above Ponyville with her pet tortoise, Tank.